Why can’t I use my customer relationship management software (CRM) for customer success management (CSM)?

 The same logic goes for trying to use your Sales Force Automation (SFA) tool as a Customer Success Management tool.
 It’s not designed to manage the work involved in delivering ongoing value to B2B subscription-based businesses.

 As growth-minded B2B companies charter Customer Success teams, they are asking important questions about what resources (both human and technology) they need.
 Investing in software to support this function should be taken seriously.
 A tool designed for managing pipelines will be inadequate for managing the complex workflows involved in customer success.

 Similarly, Customer Success tools that only provide metrics around customer health will be hind-sighted, rather than provide the ability to proactively deliver what customers need to be engaged and “healthy”.

 - Customer Relationship Management (CRM): a comprehensive term that refers to all the ways a business manages the data of their business relationships

 - Sales Force Automation (SFA): a tool specifically designed to manage sales pipelines.
 Its primary functionality is built upon tracking opportunities.

-- Not only do the functions within the organization differ, but the tools designed for these functions operate differently.
-SFA tools are not designed to manage the flow of activities, while CSMs are (or should be).
+- Not only do the functions within the organization differ, but the tools designed for these functions also operate differently.
+SFA tools are not designed to manage triggered workstreams, while CSMs are (or should be).

-(*based upon the functionality of SalesForce and Bolstra)
+(*based upon the functionality of Salesforce and Bolstra)